AlexBezsh/eatingpoll/README.md

  * Only one vote counted per user
  * If user votes again the same day:
     - If it is before 11:00 we asume that he changed his mind;
-    - If it is after 11:00 then it is too late, vote can't be changed _(изменить время окончания голосования можно в resources/app.properties)_.
+    - If it is after 11:00 then it is too late, vote can't be changed _(in application you can change voting end time in resources/app.properties)_.

 Each restaurant provides new menu each day.

-### Использованные технологии:
+### Programs and technologies used:
-Spring MVC, Spring Data JPA + Hibernate, тесты - JUnit, база данных - HSQLDB, cборка приложения - Maven, запуск - Tomcat 9, версия JDK - 11. Графический интерфейс - JSP, JSTL, CSS.
-Cреда разработки - IntelliJ IDEA.
+Spring MVC, Spring Data JPA + Hibernate, Maven, Tomcat 9, tests - JUnit, database - HSQLDB, JDK version - 11.
+User interface (created for data display only) - JSP, JSTL, CSS.
+IDE - IntelliJ IDEA.